h7b/h7b-dendron-netlify/vault/notes.tutorial.stock-valuation.price-earnings-ratio.md

 ## Formula

-$$P/E=\frac{Market\ value\ per\ share}{Earnings\ per\ share}$$
+$$P/E=\frac{Market\ Palue\ per\ Share}{Earnings\ per\ Share}$$

-where the [[earnings per share (EPS)|notes.tutorial.stock-valuation.earnings-per-share]] comes in two main varieties
+where the [[earnings per share (EPS)|notes.tutorial.stock-valuation.earnings-per-share]] has many variants:
+- Time variants:
+    - EPS in most recent financial year (current)
-- TTM is a Wall Street acronym for "trailing 12 months".
+    - TTM is a Wall Street acronym for "trailing twelve months".
 This number signals the company's performance over the past 12 months
-- The second type of EPS is found in a company's earnings release.
+    - EPS expected in next fiscal year (forward), found in a company's earnings release.
 This is the company's best-educated guess of what it expects to earn in the future
+- Primary or diluted
+- Measured using different accounting rules

 $$Forward\ P/E=\frac{Current\ share\ price}{Estimated\ Future\ Earnings\ per\ share}$$